 - Now you should write some additional configuration in your Maven

 pom.xmlfile.
-Apart from changing the packaging method to war, you can exclude now the embedded tomcat server (you don’t need it) and specify a provided dependency with the
+Apart from changing the packaging method to generate a Spring Boot war package, you can exclude now the embedded tomcat server (you don’t need it) and specify a provided dependency with the

 - As you can see in the notes above, you can even remove the

 spring-boot-maven-pluginplugin , since you don’t need it when deploying on the external server.
 This will save you some extra megabytes in the WAR file.